Guitar Chord Reference

 What notes are in the E major chord?

-What keys is the E major chord in?
+What keys use the E major chord?